Amazon Influencer – What’s Next?

 Benefits of the Amazon Influencer Program

 The Amazon Influencer Program presents an exciting opportunity for influencers, brands, and Amazon alike.
 In the past, brands, social media platforms on which they advertise, and the e-commerce sites from which they sell their products, were invariably separate.
-Amazon’s new program brings them together into a win-win-win situation.
+Amazon’s new social media influencer program brings them together into a win-win-win situation.

 For Amazon, this new feature is, technologically, quite simple to implement compared to its AI-driven sister, Alexa.
 What’s more: there are already tons of referred sales running through the e-commerce giant daily, so figuring out a way to track them through influencer storefronts on the site is not only brilliant but a no-brainer.